Medway watermills (lower tributaries): Hayle Mill, Tovil

 This has been the site of a mill for many centuries.
 The last mill was a paper mill, built in 1808 and was noted for its handmade paper.
 The mill was bought by John Green in 1817 and remained in the green family until the mill closed in 1987.
-In 1905, Herbert Green raised objections to the building of the Headcorn & Maidstone Junction Light Railway, the extension of the Kent & East Sussex Railway, a short portion of which was built as far as Tovil.
+In 1905, Herbert Green raised objections to the building of the Headcorn and Maidstone Junction Light Railway, the extension of the Kent and East Sussex Railway, a short portion of which was built as far as Tovil.
 His main objection was that the smoke from the locomotives would interfere with the operation of his mill.
-The eventual granting of the Light Railway Order involved a tunnel which was considerably longer than that which was originally proposed, a fact which pleased Mr. Green, who prophesied that "the longer the tunnel the less chance the line would be built."
+The eventual granting of the light railway order involved a tunnel which was considerably longer than that which was originally proposed, a fact which pleased Mr. Green, who prophesied that "the longer the tunnel the less chance the line would be built."